 Keep things light with Easy Green Beans Almondine with Garlic or Roasted Cauliflower,

-Add a hearty carb like Cheddar Bay Biscuits, Mini Cornbread Muffins, Gluten Free Buttermilk Biscuits to balance the kick.
+Add a hearty carb like Cheddar Bay Biscuits, these Mini Cornbread Muffins, or this Honey Jalapeno Cornbread.

 While Mardi Gras might only come once a year, you can enjoy New Orleans-style cooking year-round with these classic recipes: